ckeditor/ckeditor5/packages/ckeditor5-markdown-gfm/docs/features/markdown.md

 editor.setData( 'This is **bold**.' );
 ```

-The {@link module:engine/dataprocessor/dataprocessor~DataProcessor data processor} outputs a GFM Markdown syntax.
+The data processor outputs the GFM Markdown syntax.
 "GFM" stands for "GitHub Flavored Markdown" &mdash; a Markdown dialect used by [GitHub](https://github.com).
 Markdown lacks any formal specification (although the [CommonMark](https://commonmark.org/) initiative aims to close this gap) and has many dialects, often incompatible with one another.

 When converting the output produced by this data processor, make sure to use a compatible Markdown-to-HTML converter (e.g. the [marked](https://www.npmjs.com/package/marked) library).

 <info-box info>
 	This feature is experimental.
 While the CKEditor 5 architecture supports changing the data format, in most scenarios we do recommend sticking to the default format which is HTML (supported by the {@link module:engine/dataprocessor/htmldataprocessor~HtmlDataProcessor}).
 HTML remains [the best standard for rich-text data](https://medium.com/content-uneditable/a-standard-for-rich-text-data-4b3a507af552).

 	And please do remember &mdash; using Markdown [does not automatically make your application or website secure](https://github.com/ckeditor/ckeditor5-markdown-gfm/issues/16#issuecomment-375752994).
 </info-box>

 ## Installation